access-ci-org/Toolkit-Docs/docs/toolkits/openstack-planning-guide.md

 This is an impressive feat, but it comes at the cost of complexity.
 It is easy for a misconfigured LB/HA service to crash entirely.
 A Galera SQL cluster or distributed RabbitMQ cluster are more complex to set up and administer than a single-node MySQL or RabbitMQ server.
 A cloud operator guards against the potential for configuraiton error by carefully testing a LB/HA configuration (and any subsequent configuration changes), and by simulating failures to test failover between backends.

 Therefore, LB/HA architecture makes sense for larger clouds with downtime-intolerant workloads and many compute nodes.
-LB/HA is not recommended when you are just getting started, and it is more complex to understand, deploy, manage, and troubleshoot.
+LB/HA is not recommended when you are just getting started, because it is more complex to understand, deploy, manage, and troubleshoot.

+Note that a cloud with a non-LB/HA control plane will need periodic maintenance windows for system and software updates.
+You can schedule these approximately monthly, or more or less often, depending on your posture toward security and change management.
+During these maintenance periods, workloads can continue to run, but users won't be able to create or manage resources at the OpenStack level.

 ## Key Decisions